vb-consulting/Norm.net/Documentation/reference/options.md

     .Single();
 ```

-- In this example, variables `userId` and `date` are used as normal database command parameters because the `ReadFormat` version is used.
+- In this example, variables `userId` and `date` are used as normal **database command parameters**.

-- If we wanted, for example, to use `ReadFormat` and, in certain cases, skip command parameters and just use normal string interpolation, we could use a `raw` modifier.
+- If we want, to use `ReadFormat` and, in certain cases, skip command parameters and just use normal string interpolation, we could use a `raw` modifier.
 Example:

 ```csharp
 var table = "logs";